 I’ve been neglecting this blog, but it’s not by choice.
 Well…technically, kind of by choice.
 BUT the choice of succeeding in my education over blogging about food.
 That and spending time with my friends and happy hours oops #sorrynotsorry.
 Apologies to anyone who reads this and really missed updates or was looking for recipes to impress that hunk/beauty you’ve been pining after (because my recipes can totally win them over???).

 The blog hasn’t been the only thing I’ve neglected though.
 I’ve stopped visiting the gym, my stove hasn’t spent a lot of time with me and I haven’t been to the grocery store all that often.
 My busy schedule leads me to find comfort and ease in food other people have prepared for me…which is so sooooo bad for my bank account.
-At this point in my life, I’m making just as much money at my part time job if not more than I have in the past but the amount of money I’ve saved is less than in the past.
-My expenses have gone up (don’t tell anyone though?).
 I just live a really lavish non-college lifestyle on a college budget.
 You can’t blame a girl for loving J. Crew skirts, Cole Haan shoes, Target micro-shopping sprees and whiskey gingers on Saturday nights.
 This isn’t to say I’m not a good budgeter though, because I am.

 In this Phoenix heat, one of the most refreshing things is a cold cup of iced Thai tea…but at $3 a pop that’s not very economical is it?
 So let’s make our own!